-- 6) Emergency construction necessary to protect property from damage by the elements, an "emergency" is an unanticipated and imminent threat, which requires immediate action or response within a time period too brief to allow full compliance with this title.
-The following criteria must exist to qualify any action under an emergency provision: - a.
-There must be an immediate threat to life, public or private property, or an immediate threat of serious environmental degradation arising from a natural condition or technical incident; and - b.
-The emergency response must be confined to the action necessary to protect life or property from damage; and - c.
-The scope of the emergency response must be limited to the work necessary to relieve the immediate threat; and - d.
-The emergency response applies only to the period of time in which the actual emergency exists; and - e.
-The request must be accompanied by a paid permit application or a request for a nonemergency exemption.
+- F. Emergency construction necessary to protect property from damage by the elements.
+An "emergency" is an unanticipated and imminent threat, which requires immediate action or response within a time period too brief to allow full compliance with this title.
+The following criteria must exist to qualify any action under an emergency provision: - 1.
+There must be an immediate threat to life, public or private property, or an immediate threat of serious environmental degradation arising from a natural condition or technical incident; and - 2.
+The emergency response must be confined to the action necessary to protect life or property from damage; and - 3.
+The scope of the emergency response must be limited to the work necessary to relieve the immediate threat; and - 4.
+The emergency response applies only to the period of time in which the actual emergency exists; and - 5.
+The request must be accompanied by a paid permit application or a request for a non-emergency exemption.
 Submittal requirements beyond normal exemption submittal requirements are waived until after the emergency is deemed abated.
-As soon as the emergency is deemed abated by appropriate authorities, compliance with the requirements of this title is required, and may include removal of the emergency construction if non- structural construction measures can adequately deal with site issues. - 7) Construction of a dock, including a community dock, designed for pleasure craft only, for the private noncommercial use of the owners, lessee, or contract purchaser of a single-family and multiple-family residence.
+As soon as the emergency is deemed abated by appropriate authorities, compliance with the requirements of this title is required, and may include removal of the emergency construction if non-structural construction measures can adequately deal with site issues. - G. Construction of a dock, including a community dock, designed for pleasure craft only, for the private noncommercial use of the owners, lessee, or contract purchaser of a single-family and multiple-family residence.
 A dock is a landing and moorage facility for watercraft and does not include recreational decks, storage facilities or other appurtenances.
-This exception applies if - a.
-In fresh waters the fair market value of the dock replacement does not exceed twentytwo thousand five hundred (\$22,500), and are of equal or lesser square footage than the existing dock being replaced, or - b.
-The fair market value of new docks constructed in fresh waters does not exceed eleven thousand two hundred (\$11,200) dollars
+This exception applies if - 1.
+In fresh waters the fair market value of the dock replacement does not exceed twenty-two thousand five hundred (\$22,500), and are of equal or lesser square footage than the existing dock being replaced, or - 2.
+The fair market value of new docks constructed in fresh waters does not exceed eleven thousand two hundred (\$11,200) dollars within five years of completion of the prior construction, the subsequent construction must be considered a substantial development for the purpose of these regulations.